Logo

 Default 43 (+)

-S3 Line Termination Character: S3 determines the ASCII character which will terminate commands and modem responses.
+S3 Line Termination Character: REgister S3 determines the ASCII character used to terminate commands and modem responses.

 Range: 0 to 127